Hassen-Ahmed/Sass-Docker/README.md

 - Or Run Docker container by this command:
   ```
   docker compose up --build
+  // if this doesn't work check below Docker section and you can run then.
   ```

 ### How to install Sass or Scss: